rdiff-backup/rdiff-backup/docs/DEVELOP.md

 	git clone https://github.com/rdiff-backup/rdiff-backup.git

-> **NOTE:** If you plan to provide your own code, you should first fork our repo and clone your own forked repo.
-How is described at https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks
+> **NOTE:** If you plan to provide your own code, you should first fork our repo and clone your own forked repo (probably using ssh not https).
+How is described at
+https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks